rooster06/Dr.Babble/README.md

 ### Future work:

-* Try to create language models on something more structurally more complicated (data wrangling wise) like discharge summary reports and be able to babble an entire structured report.
+* Try to create language models on something structurally more complicated (data wrangling wise) like discharge summary reports and be able to babble an entire structured report.

 * Use better language models.